Sonnenmaschine/Kottiquiz/README.md

 The categorisation of terms (e.g. which words are typical of tabloid vs. local coverage) reflects analytical decisions made in the coding process and should be read as interpretive, not exhaustive.

-A full discussion of methodology, sources, and limitations will published by the accompanying seminar paper later this year.
+A full discussion of methodology, sources, and limitations will be published with the accompanying seminar paper later this year.

 ---